 - Annual on-field training to provide practice and implementation of current year rule changes for all officials.

-- Annual tax fee, QuickBooks, and Refpay fees for administrative services and tracking invoicing to schools
+- Annual tax fee, insurance, QuickBooks, and Refpay fees for administrative services and tracking invoicing to schools

 US Lacrosse provides insurance coverage for all officials when USL dues are paid and up to date.
 In the event that a school or parent files a suit against an individual the USL organization protects your interests and will provide services for the official’s protection.
 See the USL website for more information.
 USL also provides all the training materials, additional resources, annual test, opportunities for advancement and other rating information through the website.
 All officials must provide proof of insurance through USL or NASO or some other form to officiate through NCWLUA.